 Any external support or engagement that you would acknowledge in a presentation or publication must generally be disclosed in funding applications and through the University's conflict of interest procedures.
 It is critical for all members of the campus community to be transparent, particularly with respect to any affiliations with foreign entities.
 Your disclosure is required by University policy and procedures and for the University to be in compliance with federal guidelines.
 Only through disclosure can the University advise, assist, and protect you and the integrity of your scholarly activities.

-If you have any questions regarding federal regulations or internal conflict of interest procedures, please contact Jim Baker, associate vice president for research administration, at 906-487‐2226.
+If you have any questions regarding conflict of interest procedures or funding agency disclosure requirements, please contact Jim Baker, Associate Vice President for Research Administration, at 906-487-2226.

 National Institutes of Health Policies